 We are focused on the further enhancement of our market-leading ACMI and CMI services.
-We are currently the only operator offering 747-8F and 777 aircraft under ACMI and CMI agreements, and we have the flexibility to expand our fleet in response to market conditions.
+We are currently the only operator offering both 747-8 and 777 freighter aircraft under ACMI and CMI agreements, and we have the flexibility to expand our fleet in response to market conditions.
 We believe that our current fleet represents one of the most efficient, reliable freighter fleets in the market.
 Our primary placement for our 747-8F and 747-400F aircraft continues to be long-term ACMI outsourcing contracts with high-credit-quality customers.

-During 2017, we continued to expand our CMI and Dry Leasing services with the placement into service of 11 Boeing 767-300 freighter aircraft with Amazon.com, Inc. and its subsidiary, Amazon Fulfillment Services, Inc., (collectively "Amazon"), under agreements which involve, among other things, the leasing and operation of 20 aircraft.
-Between August 2016 and December 2017, we have placed 12 of these aircraft into service and we expect to be operating all 20 before the end of 2018.
-In addition to the contracts above, our Dry Leasing business includes six 777 freighters that are Dry Leased to customers on a long-term basis.
+During 2018, we continued to expand our CMI and Dry Leasing services with the placement into service of eight Boeing 767-300 freighter aircraft with Amazon.com, Inc. and its subsidiary, Amazon Fulfillment Services, Inc., (collectively "Amazon"), under agreements which involve, among other things, the leasing and operation of 20 aircraft.
+Between August 2016 and November 2018, we placed all 20 of these aircraft into service.
+In addition to those contracts, our Dry Leasing business includes eight 777 freighters, two of which were acquired in 2018, that are Dry Leased to customers on a long-term basis.
 Our Dry Leasing portfolio diversifies our business mix and enhances our predictable, long-term revenue and earnings streams.